waldo1001/crs-al-language-extension/README.md

 Please report issues hier: https://github.com/CloudReadySoftware/crs-al-language-extension/issues

 ## Release Notes
+### 0.1.8
+New snippets to create a permission- & Webservice-metadata file.

 ### 0.1.6
 Quite an important bugfix: ObjectId was swapped into ObjectName (typo :-/)